St. Winifred’s PE and Sports Grant 2017 – 2018

 Every Child attends outward bound field trips during Summer term Year 5, to experience orienteering and puzzle solving.
-Our Year 6 trip is a gruelling 5 day adventure to the Isle of Wight, giving the children experience in climbing, abseiling, archery, sailing, rowing, kayaking, orienteering, problems solving and map reading.
+Our Year 6 trip is a grueling 4 day adventure to the Isle of Wight, giving the children experience in climbing, abseiling, archery, sailing, rowing, kayaking, orienteering, problems solving and map reading.
 Phew!

-Our year 2 and 4 children have also taken part in three day residential visits to activity centres.
+Our year 2 and 4 children have also taken part in residential visits to activity centres.

 We are very proud of our out-of-hours activities.
 Whereas these activities are mostly charged for; subsidies can always be arranged.
+Pupils in receipt of Pupil Premium are not charged for activities.
 The price of each clubs is very good value, offering varied and enriching experiences, together with a social and fun element.

 We have sports clubs run both by professional coaches, or dedicated highly skilled parents.
 The clubs have included Football, Gymnastics, Athletics, Dance, Cheerleading, Diamond Football, Multi-sports, Cricket, Basketball and Netball .
 We had to suspend these during our building programme.